 Amcache on Windows Server: cadence, coverage, and quirks

 Amcache on Windows Server uses the same hive format and the same Inventory* schema as Windows 10 / 11 (covered in Amcache on Windows 11).
-The differences are in cadence, coverage, and operating context — none of which change how you parse, but all of which change how you reason about the data.
+The differences are in cadence, coverage, and operating context.
+None of those change how you parse.
+All of them change how you reason about the data.

 For the broader artefact reference, see the Amcache complete reference.
 For the path and collection workflow on any Windows, see Where Amcache.hve is on disk.